ericremoreynolds/excelpython/docs/tutorials/Usage02.md

-A more practical use of xlpython
+A more practical use of ExcelPython
 ---

 The above example gives a light introduction to manipulating a few simple objects through VBA.
 In practice though, what's needed is a way to get a load of inputs from Excel, pass them to a method defined in a Python script somewhere, get the outputs back from Python and use them VBA or place them in the spreadsheet as required.